elusivecodes/FyreLang/README.md

 $lang = new Lang($config);
 ```

-The default locale will be resolved from the "*App.locale*" key in the *Config*.
+The default locale will be resolved from the "*App.defaultLocale*" key in the *Config*.

 **Autoloading**